Are you facing an indexing problem and want to enable robots.txt on your Blogger website then this article is definitely helpful for you.

 - Specifying the location of sitemap(s)

-- You can preventing search engines from indexing certain files on your website (Like Premium images or PDFs, etc.)
+- You can prevent search engines from indexing certain files on your website (Like Premium images or PDFs, etc.)

 - Specifying a crawl delay in order to prevent your servers from being overloaded when crawlers load multiple pieces of content at once